artatechsoft/InkbookSDK/README.md

 ## Power management features
 ### Background synchronization
 In order to keep power usage optimal all background data processing should be limited to absolute minimum to avoid high CPU loads and allow system to enter Idle state as often as possible.
 Additionally WiFi connectivity should never be used for extended period of time and especially it’s not recommended to keep WiFi connection up artificially (WiFi automatically powers down after few minutes of inactivity).
-During WiFi data transfer inkBOOK power usage might increase up to 10 times of normal battery consumption.
+During WiFi data transfer inkBOOK power usage might increase several times above normal battery consumption.
 As result extensive WiFi usage may reduce weeks of battery lifetime to merely days.
 ### Idle mode
 The significant difference between reading apps designed to be used on smartphone/tablet and e-reader is how the Idle mode is handled.
 Devices using standard LCD screens tend to dim or power down screen when entering Idle mode.
-This is unwanted behaviour, so Idle mode is often being disabled in reader app.
+This is undesired behaviour, so Idle mode is often being disabled in reader app.
 E-reader screen does not require any power to keep it’s current state, so this problem does not exist at all.
 In order to keep power usage optimal it is highly recommended to remove or disable all code preventing Android from entering Idle mode.
 Example:
 ```java
 myWakeLock.acquire();  // prevent Idle